astral-express/astral-express/README.md

 <details>
   <summary><h3>Current progress and journey</h3></summary>
-  Currently working on a project learning React, NextJS and PostgreSQL.
+  Currently working and making bugs on a project learning React, NextJS and PostgreSQL.
 </details>

 #